innovacy/Up/docs/advanced-features.md

 ## Advanced Features

+## Page not found (404)

+If the requested page is not found, a 404.md or a 404.html file will be searched in the requested path.

+If no such file is found, the parent directories up to the location of the script will be searched recursively for such a file.

+A 404.md has priority over a 404.html file, so if you want to have a html file loaded and served, make sure you remove the 404.md file.

+If no 404 file is found, a simple "File not found" error will be shown.

+## Using a custom footer

+A custom footer can be added to pages.
+A footer.md or a footer.html will be searched in the requested path.

+If no such file is found, the parent directories up to the location of the script will be searched recursively for such a file.

+A footer.md has priority over a footer.html, so make sure there is no footer.md is present or is found before your preferred footer.html file.

+You can add a different custom footer for some pages by creating one in a child folder.
+All pages in this folder and their child folders will have this footer.

 ### Advanced custom footer (work in progress)

 Alternatively to a footer.md file, the parser looks first for a footer.html and if it finds one, it will use this one